eleda77/eleda77.github.io/docs/vocab_list.md

 **abbatoir** - a slaughterhouse

+**ablation** - the surgical removal of body tissue; the removal of snow and ice by melting or evaporation, typically from a glacier or iceberg

 **abrade** - scrape or wear away by friction or erosion

+**abrogate** - repeal or do away with (a law, right, or formal agreement); evade (a responsibility or duty)

-**abseil** - to go down a very steep slope by holding on to a rope that is fastened to the top of the slope
+**abseil** - to go down a very steep slope by holding on to a rope that is fastened to the top of the slope (rappel)

 **academical** - relating to a college or university (this word just sounds dumb)